Reasons to go

 2-4 day river tours

-For experienced sea kayakers there are some audacious and infamous routes: kayaking to Cape Horn, a remote exploration of the Chilean fjords, kayaking deep into the Pumalin national park.
+Experienced sea kayakers will be looking for a more meaty challenge, and Patagonia will not disappoint.
+Audacious and infamous routes include kayaking to Cape Horn, a remote exploration of the Chilean fjords, kayaking deep into the Pumalin national park.

 Our favourite kayak trips